-Rand Champion was hired in December of 2013 as the Director of Media Relations.
-Champion will serve as the primary media contact for football, men's and women's golf and bowling, while overseeing the operations of the media relations department in promoting the Lumberjacks' 17 intercollegiate athletic programs.
+Rand Champion is in his second season as the Director of Media Relations, serving as the primary media contact for football, men's and women's golf and bowling while overseeing the operations of the media relations department in promoting the Lumberjacks' 17 intercollegiate athletic programs.

 Champion comes to SFA from Texas A&M University-Commerce where he served as the Director of Media Relations since March 2011.
 During his time in Commerce, Champion oversaw the media efforts for all 12 Lion athletic programs, including serving as the primary contact for the A&M-Commerce football, men's basketball, volleyball, golf and softball programs.